Left-Bank uprising: Battle of war

+Initial phase

-In early January 1668, Bryukhovetsky with general officers and colonels of various ranks, decided to free themselves from the Russian power by swearing allegiance to the Turkish Sultan.
+In early January, Bryukhovetsky with general officers and colonels of various ranks, decided to free themselves from the Russian power by swearing allegiance to the Turkish Sultan.
 They soon rebelled, killed or handed over Russian civil servants to the Tatars as prisoners, marking the beginning of the struggle.

 In January, Samoilovich's Cossacks besieged Chernihiv, where there was a small garrison.
 As a result of the assaults, the Cossacks were able to take part of the city, but not the citadel.
-In mid-September, Grigory Romodanovsky's field army defeated Samoilovich and unblocked the garrison.
-As soon as news of the rebellion reached Tsar Alexei, he sent an army under the command of Romadanovsky to Ukraine.
+Similar attacks took place in various Ukrainian cities.
+As a result, by mid-March, the only cities where the Russian voivodes managed to hold out were Kyiv, Chernihiv, Pereyaslavl, Nizhyn and Oster.
+As soon as news of the rebellion reached Tsar Alexei, he sent an army under the command of Romodanovsky to Ukraine.
 Most of the Zaporozhian Cossacks were then in Kotelva.
 Romodanovsky laid siege to this settlement but was not able to capture it, the siege was eventually lifted by the forces of Doroshenko.
 Evidence suggests that Ivan Sirko could’ve been among instigators of the uprising, planning it during late 1667.
 Sirko launched a number of revolts during his campaign in Sloboda and Dnieper Ukraine, however, he was unable to transfer the uprising to the political centers.